- A high school course that students normally complete outside of school hours at an employer’s place of business

 - The hours you complete with an employer will be at their place(s) of business.

-- See your school’s WAVE teacher, Career Advisor or counsellor for details and the WAVE Registration Form.
+- See your school’s WAVE teacher or Career Advisor for details and to register with the WAVE Registration Form.